 The history of Pharmacogenetics may well date back to 510 B.C. when Pythagoras established a link between the eating of fava beans to the development of hemolytic anemia.
 This observation was later tested with modern scientific equipment and it was found that certain people, usually males, lack an enzyme which is involved in the stability of the red blood cell membrane.
 This deficiency is further exaggerated by the consumption of fava beans, confirming Pythagoras's initial observations.

-The use of Pharmacogenetics to assist in appropriate drug choice and dose is still growing.
-Currently, over 250 prescription medications contain Pharmacogenetic information in their FDA (Food & Drug Administration) approved labels.
+Currently, over 250 prescription medications contain Pharmacogenetic information in their FDA approved labels.

-Health care providers can use pharmacogenetic information to help decide the most appropriate treatment for each individual patient.
+Healthcare providers may use pharmacogenetic information to help inform the most appropriate treatment for each individual patient.
 This includes choosing a drug that is more likely to work, avoiding drugs that may cause side effects, adjusting the starting dose of a drug where appropriate, or determining whether closer monitoring of the drug’s effect is needed.